Adam-Weesner/CPSC-471-Project-1/README.md

 Please input a command >> ls
 ```

+Lists the files present in the `files` directory on the server.

 ##### put

 ```
 Please input a command >> put <filename>
 ```

+Sends a file from the client to the server.
+The file will be placed in the server's `files` directory.

 ##### get

 ```
 Please input a command >> get <filename>
 ```

+Gets a file from the server and downloads it to the client.

 ##### exit